Examining NRDY’s book value per share for the latest quarter

 Sponsored

-As well, it is important to consider NRDY stock ratios such as price-to-sales, which is currently 2.79.NRDY’s price to book ratio for the most recent quarter was 7.05, resulting in an 4.77 price to cash per share for the period.
+As well, it is important to consider NRDY stock ratios such as price-to-sales, which is currently 3.06.NRDY’s price to book ratio for the most recent quarter was 7.74, resulting in an 5.23 price to cash per share for the period.

 How does Nerdy Inc. (NRDY) stock rate among analysts?
 Buy, sell, or hold?